artefactual/atom-docs/user-manual/add-edit-content/rights.rst

    For more information on working with Users and Groups in AtoM, see:
    :ref:`manage-user-accounts`.
 For more information on configuring the permissions for Users and Groups, see: :ref:`edit-user-permissions`.

+If you are using the "Apply to every digital object" setting for the copyright pop-up, then nothing else needs to be done.
+Otherwise, there are additional steps to configure so that the copyright pop-up will only be selectively
+applied:

 You will also need to ensure that the PREMIS Rights permissions you have configured in |gears| **Admin > Settings > Permissions** will allow your users